• Join StackChief

 Creating Spring Boot App

-Under the webapp directory, create another java class Application.java.
+In the same directory, create another Java class, Application.java.

 Application.java